-March 19 Update: Bose Frames are getting a prescription lens option, thanks to a partnership with Glasses USA, more details below.
+March 27 Update: Bose Frames are getting a prescription lens option, as Glasses USA is producing lenses for the wearable, more details below.

 Wearable smart glasses have been interesting, but they've never been cool — until now.
 The Bose Frames sunglasses ($199, available now) are a stylish pair of headphones, except they don't go in your ears.

 Yes, even though it just looks like I'm walking around wearing a nondescript pair of shades, I'm actually rocking out to my favorite songs.
 Or am I catching up on my stack of podcasts?
 Nobody but the person wearing the Frames knows, and that's what's so awesome.